LearnEverything/acktueli/src/pages/docs/code/THINGS.md

 ## Things
 `Things` cannot produce `reactions` unless they are _personified_.
-However, `things` can have histories that can affect their _qualititive_ aspects.  `Things` also don't mind if you quantify them in different ways.
+However, `things` can have histories that can affect their _qualitative_ aspects.  `Things` also don't mind if you quantify them in different ways.
 Most `things` are an attribute of an `actor`, but they don't get in trouble if they aren't _implicit_.
 Just because the `thing` is by itself, doesn't mean that it is alone.

 `Things` also don't have _reflexive_ properties.